CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 Here you can enter your Facebook Application ID (optional) and or Administrators (optional). *\[Figure-4b\]*

-<div class="alert">Note: The App ID and Admins options will also be used by the Meta Menu plugin and Zoo.
+<div class="uk-alert">Note: The App ID and Admins options will also be used by the Meta Menu plugin and Zoo.
 The App ID in this section will override the one set under the General options tab.</div>

 ##### Add Namespace